AramZS/devblog/src/posts/projects/devblog/hello-day-34.md

 ### Modifying the Markdown-It Plugin

 Ok, dealing with some errors when it does processing.
-But I made a good choice this time before getting on the flight, I loaded up the documentaiton page on Markdown-It.
+But I made a good choice this time before getting on the flight, I loaded up the documentation page on Markdown-It.
 The problem is I needed to give my rule a unique (non-overlapping name with the to-do rule).

 Changed it to `md.core.ruler.after("inline", "short-phrase-fixer", (state) => {` and now the plugin isn't crashing the build process!